Dhvani-intwala/spice-villa/TESTING.md

 ## Bugs

 - Reinstalled all necessary Libraries because
-- Removed Static folder from cloudinary and run command Pyhton manage.py collectstatic because after website was deployed the output in heroku was not simillar like workspace.
+- Removed Static folder from cloudinary and run command Pyhton manage.py collectstatic because after website was deployed the output in heroku doesn't matches the development version.
 -